refinedev/refine/documentation/tutorial/ui-libraries/intro/ant-design/react-router/index.md

 - Using layout components to add menus, headers, breadcrumbs and authentication management to your app,
 - Using CRUD view components to create action pages with consistent design and common features,
-- Using hooks to integrate form elements and tables with Refine's `useTable` and `useForm` hooks.
+- Using hooks to integrate form elements and tables with Refine's `useTable` and `useForm` hooks,
-- Integrating Refine's notifications with Ant Design's notification system.
+- Integrating Refine's notifications with Ant Design's notification system,
 - Using `<AuthPage />` components to easily manage authentication pages.

 ## Adding Ant Design Dependencies